Social Media

 Can kids wakeboard?
 Yes!
 Kids must be at least 7 years old.

-Suter WakePro, 11 Northshore Drive, Singapore 828670, Tel: (+65) 9742 7201, www.sutertan.com
+Suter WakePro, 11 Northshore Drive, Singapore 828670, www.sutertan.com

-8. The Wake Collective: wakeboarding for fun
+8. The Wake Collective: Wakeboarding for fun

-wakeboarding singapore the wake collective woman wakesurfing
+wakeboarding singapore - the wake collective - woman wakesurfing

-Image Credit: TheWakeCo via Instagram
+Image credit: TheWakeCo via Instagram

-The Wake Collective offers wake-sports related activities for everyone!
+The Wake Collective offers wake-sports-related activities for everyone!
 Whether you’re a pro at wakeboarding or you’ve never even touched a wakeboard before, the friendly instructors will be happy to guide you and make sure you have a blast on the waters.
 If their testimonials are anything to go by, you might come back for more!

-How much: $170/hr
+How much: $180 per hour

 Can kids wakeboard?
 Yes!
 Kids must be at least 4 years old and be able to understand and follow instructions.

-The Wake Collective, 11 Northshore Drive, Marina Country Club, Singapore 828670, Tel: (+65) 9752 0552 www.facebook.com/thewakecollective
+The Wake Collective, 11 Northshore Drive, Marina Country Club, Singapore 828670, www.facebook.com/thewakecollective

-wakeboarding singapore wakemusters man wakeboarding
+wakeboarding singapore - wakemusters - man wakeboarding

-Image Credit: Wakemusters via Facebook
+Image credit: Wakemusters via Facebook

 Can kids wakeboard too?
 Yes!
 They have coached kids as young as 5 years old.

-Wakemusters, 1 Yishun Street 23, #07-12, Singapore 768441 (HQ) & 11 Northshore Drive, Singapore 828670 (School of Wakesurf), Tel: (+65) 9048 7060, wakemusters.com
+Wakemusters, 1 Yishun Street 23, #07-12, Singapore 768441 (HQ) & Tampines Ave 10, Reservoir, Singapore 479245, www.wakemusters.com

-10. Wake Pirates: waterboarding in deep water
+10. Wake Pirates: Wakeboarding in deep water

-wakeboarding singapore wake pirates man wakeboarding
+wakeboarding singapore - wake pirates - man wakeboarding

-Image Credit: Wake Pirates via Facebook
+Image credit: Wake Pirates via Facebook

-How much: from $120/hr (regular boat) & $150/hr (big boat)
+How much: From $120 per hour (regular boat) & $150 per hr (big boat)

-Wake Pirates, 43 Admiralty Road West, Singapore 759962, Tel: (+65) 9845 7452, wakepirates.com
+Wake Pirates, 43 Admiralty Road West, Singapore 759962, www.wakepirates.com

-11. WakePit: wakeboarding with a pro
+11. WakePit: Wakeboarding with a pro

-wakeboarding singapore wakepit woman wakeboarding
+wakeboarding singapore - wakepit - woman wakeboarding

-Image Credit: WakePit via Facebook
+Image credit: WakePit via Facebook

 Frankie, an experienced wakeboarder with many titles under his belt, fell in love with wakeboarding in 1999.
 He founded WakePit with the desire to share his love and passion for wakeboarding with others.
 Both wakeboarding coaching and equipment will be provided, so all you have to do is show up ready to have a good time!

-How much: $150/hr (min. booking of 2 hours for 2 or more people)
+How much: From $200 per hr (minimum booking of 2 hours for 2 or more people)

 Can kids wakeboard too?
 Yes!
 They have to be at least 4 years old and 1.1 metres tall.
-They should also be water confident and able to follow instructions.
+They should also be water-confident and able to follow instructions.

-WakePit11 Northshore Drive, Singapore 828670, Tel: (+65) 8820 6335, www.wakepit.com
+WakePit11 Northshore Drive, Singapore 828670, www.wakepit.com

-12. Wake Time: extreme wakeboarding
+12. Wake Time: Extreme wakeboarding and wakesurfing

-wakeboarding singapore wake time woman wakeboarding
+wakeboarding singapore - wake time - woman wakeboarding

-Image Credit: Wake Time via Facebook
+Image credit: Wake Time via Facebook

 Can kids wakeboard too?
 Yes!
 Kids must be at least 6 years old.

-Wake Time, 11 Northshore Drive, Singapore 828670, Tel: (+65) 8333 7666, waketime.com.sg
+Wake Time, 11 Northshore Drive, Singapore 828670, www.waketime.com.sg

-Lead Image by Getty Images
+Lead image credit: Getty Images

 more sassy mama